 Obstacles & difficulties?

 Please describe

 Transition period can result in lower yieldsSlugs may be a

 problemGetting the soil condition right for

 sowing

 How the difficulties have been overcome (if they have)?

 Please describe

 Trial and error

 Are you/the farmer happy overall with RA?
 Yes

+The your the further happy overall with live.
+Tes

 Do you/the farmer intend to continue RA?

 Yes.
 X. D No D

 If yes

 Do you/the farmer intend to introduce changes in RA methods or crops?

 Comments Possibly